Explore

 Text size

-Dinos Alive is a non-negotiable for dinosaur-kids these July school holidays.
-This immersive experience features several life-sized animated dinosaurs, which kids can get close and personal with as they wander through the exhibit’s halls and caverns.
-The exhibit also includes a Jurassic jungle VR experience and an interactive virtual aquarium teeming with ancient marine life.
+Dinos Alive is a must for little dinosaur lovers these October school holidays.
+This immersive experience features several life-sized animated dinosaurs, which kids get to see up close as they wander through the exhibit’s halls and caverns.
+The exhibition also includes a Jurassic jungle VR experience and an interactive virtual aquarium teeming with ancient marine life.

 Location: Northbridge Centre